medseek-engineering/iui-general/README.md

 **Note:** if you make changes, you must run **gulp** to rebuild the combined files in the 'dist' directory.
 You may need to also update the package.json version number.

 ## Changelog

+### 1.0.8

+New feature!
+New Slide Panel Component!
+A Slide Panel is a full-height panel dialog that slides into view from the right of the viewport upon trigger.
+Slide Panels are used to provide more information or secondary actions from the main content.
+It uses the existing Bootstrap modal dialog styling and functionality and converts the modal box to be hidden and slide in from the right when triggered.
+When creating the modalInstance in the controller, set windowClass to be 'modal-as-slide-panel' This class will activate the slide panel properties.

+Add favicon to iui-general

 ### 1.0.7